-Eric Newman was named the head coach of the UCSD baseball program on August 29, 2011, becoming the team's second leader since the school moved to NCAA Division II status for the 2001 season.
+Eric Newman is in his fourth season as the head coach of the UC San Diego baseball program in 2015.
+He was named to the position on Aug.
+29, 2011, becoming the team's second leader since the school moved to NCAA Division II status for the 2001 season.

-In 2012, his first campaign with the Tritons, Newman was named the California Collegiate Athletic Association (CCAA) Coach of the Year after guiding the team to its fourth straight league regular season and tournament championships.
-The Tritons qualified for their sixth consecutive NCAA West Regional appearance as well.
+In 2012, his first campaign with the Tritons, Newman was named the California Collegiate Athletic Association (CCAA) Coach of the Year after guiding the team to its fourth straight league regular-season and tournament championships.
+The Tritons qualified for their sixth consecutive NCAA West Regional as well.

-UCSD won a slew of individual awards, led by starting pitcher Ryan Goodbrand and outfielder Danny Susdorf, who each garnered All-America honors.
+UCSD won a slew of individual awards, led by starting pitcher Ryan Goodbrand and centerfielder Danny Susdorf, who each garnered All-America recognition.
 Six Tritons picked up all-region accolades and eight were named to All-CCAA teams.
-Reliever Elias Tuma showed his strength away from the diamond as well by being named a CoSIDA Academic All-American.
+Reliever Elias Tuma showed his prowess in the classroom as well by being named a Capital One Academic All-American.